peteroupc/peteroupc.github.io/random.md

 For [**manually-seeded PRNGs**](#Manually_Seeded_PRNGs), however, if multiple processes (including threads, tasks, or subtasks) need to use reproducible "random" numbers for the same purpose, an application can generate one seed (or use a pregenerated seed) and distribute that seed to those processes by doing the following for each such process<sup>[**(18)**](#Note18)</sup>:

 1. Create a PRNG instance for that process.
-(The processes can use PRNGs of the same design or different designs; for example, they can all use PCG64, or some can use PCG64 and others `xoroshiro128**`.)
+(The processes can use PRNGs of the same design or different designs; for example, they can all use `jsf`, or some can use `jsf` and others `xoroshiro128**`.)
 2. Build a string consisting of three parts: `IDENT`, `UNIQUE`, and `SEED`.
 Example: "mysimulation-1-myseed".<sup>[**(19)**](#Note19)</sup>

     - `IDENT` is a fixed identifier that's the same for all processes in the set.